 The most popular spot for food trucks in the city is Franklin Square downtown, but I prefer the ones at Metro Center near 12th and G Streets NW – there are not as many trucks, usually about 6 to 10, but lines are shorter and there’s always a nice variety.

 Food trucks by their nature drive around, which means there’s always variety.
 Metro Center often has things like a crepe truck, tacos, Peruvian, kebabs, BBQ, sushi, cheese-steaks and a lot more.
-My favorites, which are there every now and then, are the Korean taco truck (think rich bulgogi beef in a taco or a lettuce wrap, like a Korean BBQ restaurant,) the Vietnamese spot with banh mi sandwiches – French bread, pork, cilantro and carrot, and the Thai Lemongrass truck.
-There are dessert ones too sometimes.
-Celebrity chef Jose Andres has a truck which shows up sometimes too.
+My favorites, which are there every now and then, are the Korean taco truck (think rich bulgogi beef in a taco or a lettuce wrap, like a Korean BBQ restaurant,) a Vietnamese spot with banh mi sandwiches – French bread, pork, cilantro and carrot, and the Thai Lemongrass truck.
+There are also dessert ones sometimes and celebrity chef Jose Andres has a sandwich truck you may see as well.

 Odds are you’ll find something interesting, and despite being mobile takeout spots, many take credit cards as well.